ejlchappin/MidiSetlistController/README.md

 Trigger,Key,Type,Value
 ```

-* All lines that don't start with 'Device' or 'Trigger' configure *midi shortcuts*, according to the format:
+* All lines that don't start with 'Device' or 'Trigger' configure *midi shortcuts*, according to the following format.
+First you list the shortcut, that you refer to in your setlist.
+If available, you can add the inverse command shortcut that undo's the change.
+Otherwise you leave it empty.
+Finally a System Exclusive Message in hex format is added.
+Here are a number of commands listed, enabling and disabling patches 1 until 4 and presets 1 and 2 (called studiosets in the Roland FA-08 device).
 ```
 Shortcut,InverseShortcut,Midicode in hex format
 ```
-First you list the shortcut, that you refer to in your setlist.
-If available, you can add the inverse command shortcut that undo's the change, if that is available.
-Otherwise you can leave it empty.
-Finally the System Exclusive Message in hex format is added.
-Here are a number of commands listed, enabling and disabling patches 1 until 4 and presets 1 and 2 (called studiosets in the Roland FA-08 device).

 * Lines that start with a semicolon and empty lines are ignored (so the semicolon can be used for comments.

 **Example midi.txt:**